 On March 11, 2021, the American Rescue Plan Act of 2021 (ARPA) was signed into law by Pres.
 Joe Biden.
 This $1.9 trillion bill provided funding for municipalities as an infusion of resources to meet COVID-19 pandemic response needs and rebuild a stronger, more equitable economy as the country recovers.
-Norristown will receive $20,140,216 in economic stimulus money through ARPA!
+Norristown has received $20,140,216 in economic stimulus money through ARPA!

 June 15, 2021 ARPA funds presentation.